 Law enforcement officers will typically start out making between $30,000 and $45,000 per year, with many agencies offering additives for differing shifts, length of service, and additional training or expertise.
 It is possible, depending on your department, to finish out your career earning $75,000 or more.
 If you choose to promote, you can earn even more.

-Opportunities for Advancement and Promotion in the Police Force
+Opportunities for Advancement and Promotion

-The chain of command structure in law enforcement organizations provide for tremendous opportunities to promote and advance through the ranks.
+The chain of command structure in law enforcement organizations provides for tremendous opportunities to promote and advance through the ranks.
 Rank structures in law enforcement agencies often resemble those of the armed forces.
 As positions become available, they are typically filled from the lower ranks.

 While agencies may sometimes promote someone from outside the department, more often than not there is an objective promotional process for rank and file officers.
 Larger police agencies will usually make several promotions throughout the year, meaning there is often ample opportunity for motivated individuals to advance their careers.